-A Train is one or more locomotives coupled, with or without rail cars, displaying a marker, requiring an appropriate air brake test, and authorized to operate on a main track.
+A Train is one or more locomotives coupled, with or without rail cars, displaying a marker, requiring an appropriate air brake test.

 When taking charge of trains at initial terminals and at outlying locations, Conductors must physically observe the first six (6) cars of their train to ensure the correct placement of placarded hazardous material cars.
 This requirement is not applicable for intermodal trains and it does not apply at crew change points when a direct physical transfer is made between crews.